cjneely10/EukMetaSanity/docs/source/index.rst

 * Search OrthoDB/MMETSP databases.
 * Search any mmseqs sequence or profile database.

-Users may also elect to integrate transciptomic evidence into their prediction pipeline using the ``refine`` step:
+Users may also elect to integrate transcriptomic evidence into their prediction pipeline using the ``refine`` step:

 * Map RNA-seq data or assembled transcriptomes to genome/MAG.